 Through long-standing partnerships with the Jewish Agency for Israel (JAFI), and the American Jewish Joint Distribution Committee (JDC) – among other organizations – the Greater Miami Jewish Federation supports services that help the vulnerable, combat anti-Semitism and rebuild Jewish life in communities around the world.

-Conveniently headquartered on Biscayne Boulevard near downtown Miami, the Greater Miami Jewish Federation also maintains offices at Jewish Community Centers in North and South Miami-Dade County.
+Conveniently headquartered on Biscayne Boulevard near downtown Miami, the Greater Miami Jewish Federation also maintains an office at Alper JCC Miami in South Miami-Dade County.

 Are you looking to promote your business to Miami’s Jewish community?
 The Greater Miami Jewish Federation Corporate Sponsorship program — called Proud Business Partners — gives you valuable opportunities to do just that, and to be a solid corporate citizen as well.